Operahuset Nordfjord: Foyer

 The foyer is used as the main lobby during productions.
 It has a seating capacity of approximately 300 people for gala events and dinners.
 During the day time it acts as a cantina for the students at the upper secondary school.
 The foyer also hosts art exhibitions and conferences.

 Library

 The library is located next to the southern entrance of the building on the ground floor.
 It is operated by Stad Municipality, and is open all year.
 The library offers books, audio books, newspapers, DVDs and video games.
 The library also hosts cultural events, visits from authors and smaller concerts.

 Productions and performances

-Throughout each year since the opening of the Opera House there has been a varied lineup of performances in the building.
-Including Musicals, Operas, Operettas, Rock concerts, Stand-up comedy, Jazz, Ballet, and dance shows.
+Throughout each year since the opening of the opera house there has been a varied lineup of performances in the building.
+Including musicals, operas, operettas, rock concerts, stand-up comedy, jazz, ballet, and dance shows.

-Opera Productions by Opera Nordfjord
+Opera productions

 Opera Nordfjord has held 14 unique productions in the Opera House since 2009.
 Prior performances where held in the Nordfjord Folk-High School.